CatSheiles/React-RogueGame-Project/README.md

 You will also see any lint errors in the console.

 ## Cat's 'Rogue like game'
-A take on the old school traditional Rogue game where Rogue is an @ symbol and K is a boss.
+A take on the old school traditional Rogue game where Rogue is an @ symbol - use arrow keys to move around the screen and keep away from the killer 'K' bosses!

 Incorporating React hooks, an input manager and more.